kodadot/nft-gallery/CONTRIBUTING.md

 # Contributing to KodaDot: NFT gallery

-KodaDot NFT gallery has plan to be community-owned.
+KodaDot NFT gallery has plan to be community-driven.
-We are welcoming community contribution from you.
+We are welcome community contribution from you.
-Take a sneak peak on [good first issues](https://github.com/kodadot/nft-gallery/contribute), comment and make PR.
+Take a peak on our [good first issues](https://github.com/kodadot/nft-gallery/contribute), comment and make PR.
-When everything went well, chances that you will be rewarded are high.
+When everything went well, chances that you will be **rewarded are high**.
 We might give retro-active bounties where bounty label wasn't present if we like your commit.

-**For better coordination, pleasejoin our [Development channel Anteriors on Discord](https://discord.gg/KkctBVQ8kP)**
+**For better coordination, please join our [Development channel My-First-Pull-Request on Discord](https://discord.gg/kodadot)**

 ## Getting started